Introduction

 Cooking

-- All five batches of the waffles cook identically.
+- All six batches of the waffles cook identically.
 Start by preheating your waffle iron over medium high heat with a spray of oil on each side.
 Let preheat for at least 10 minutes.
 You need it super hot, or the waffles won't cook correctly.

 - Mix together the eggs and other ingredient in a small bowl until smooth.
 For the banana and sweet potato, mash them with a fork before adding in the eggs.
 For the nut butter, microwave it for about 30 seconds to melt it before whisking with the eggs.